• Menu

 • A skew knife- ideal for making vertical cuts, especially when space is limited

 These will ensure you get started on your career path.
-These durable blades from high-quality, high-carbon German steel are perfect for whittling and carving hardwoods like oak, basswood, mahogany, walnut, birch, and cherry.
-You’ll also be glad to know that these harsh, long-lasting blades are sharp enough right out of the box, so you don’t need to waste time sharpening them.
-The knife handles are all ergonomically shaped solid ash, which enables one to use them for a long without getting tired on the hands.
+These durable blades from high-quality, high-carbon German steel are perfect for sculpting and carving hardwoods like oak, basswood, mahogany, walnut, birch, and cherry.
+You’ll also be glad to know that these harsh, long-lasting blades are sharp enough right out of the box, so you don’t need to spend time sharpening them.
+The knife handles are all ergonomically shaped and made of solid ash, allowing extended use without tiring the hands.

 Positive features